Birkan Batuk

-Birkan Batuk (born January 30, 1990) is a Turkish professional basketball player for Gaziantep Basketbol of the Turkish Basketball Super League (BSL).
-He mainly plays at the shooting guard position, but he also has the ability to play as a small forward, if needed.
+Birkan Batuk (born January 30, 1990) is a former Turkish professional basketball player.
+He mainly played at the shooting guard position, but he also has the ability to play as a small forward, if needed.

 Professional career

 Early years

 Batuk started to play basketball with Pamukspor.
 He moved to Ülkerspor junior team after his outstanding success with Pamukspor.
 He signed a professional contract with Alpella after playing for Ülkerspor junior team.
 He made his professional debut in the Turkish Basketball Super League with Alpella during the 2006-07 season.
 He signed a contract with Trabzonspor for 1 year in the TB2L after playing with Alpella.

 Pınar Karşıyaka (2009–2012)

 In the summer of 2009, he signed a contract with Pınar Karşıyaka.
 In June 2011, he signed an extension contract with Pınar Karşıyaka until 2013.

 On February 9, 2011, he participated in the BSL All Star game.
 He led his team to victory, scoring 26 points, grabbing 6 rebounds and 4 assists.
 So, he was named MVP of the BSL All Star game.

 On May 7, 2011, Batuk also scored a career-high 31 points in 25 minutes (on 7/8 3 pointers) in a victory against Trabzonspor.